-You’re also sure to be asked questions about your experience, background, and even aspirations, questions designed to help the franchisor determine whether or not you’re the kind of person he or she feels will be able to run the business successfully and fit into the franchise model.
+You’re also sure to be asked questions about your experience, background, and even aspirations, to help the franchisor determine whether or not you’re the kind of person he or she feels will be able to run the business successfully and fit into the franchise model.

 This second point is especially important to franchisors because successful franchises depend on the uniform application of the system they have developed.
 They do not want people that they view as too independent or people who are going to “gum up the works” because they can’t resist experimenting or applying their own ideas.

 If you “pass” the questionnaire or application test, the next step is usually a meeting with the franchisor that you can think of as a job interview.
 The franchisor will continue to explore your interest, commitment, and suitability; you, on the other hand, will be trying to find out as much as possible about the franchise.

 If the franchisor decides you are a suitable franchisee, you will be offered a franchise contract that lays out the obligations of both parties.
 You should seek legal advice about the contract and go over it carefully.
 Like any other contract, some aspects of it may be open to negotiation.
 And like any other contract, if there are any promises made about the franchisor/franchisee relationship that are not in the franchise contract, get them written in.

 Is there a franchise in your future?
 Buying a franchise is like buying any other kind of business in that you have to do your due diligence and investigate the franchise fully.
 However, if you are the right sort of person for a franchise operation and pick the right franchise, being a franchisee can indeed be the fast track to success.

 For a list of the retail franchises ranked as the best in the world see Top 100 Global Retail Franchises.